Program Eligibility

 Application Workshop

-Current graduate students will be hosting an application workshop on November 2nd and December 4th.
-The workshop will feature advice on the application process, tips for writing your statement of purpose, and the opportunity to be paired with a graduate student mentor to help review your application.
+Current graduate students will be hosting an application workshop on Tuesday, October 29th and Tuesday, November 19th at 6pm EST. The workshop will feature advice on the application process, tips for writing your statement of purpose, and the opportunity to be paired with a graduate student mentor to help review your application.

 Contacts